 However, since the beginning of 2020, the number of deals where this is available has fallen by nearly a third.
 According to research, there were 76 deals in the UK where you could get interest-free balance transfers.
-In July 2020, the number of deals is thought to be around 50, with more deals set to go as lenders start to tighten lending.
+In July 2020, the number of deals was thought to be around 50, with more deals set to go as lenders start to tighten lending.

 Not an Isolated Case